system76/tech-docs/src/models/lemp9/repairs.md

 3. Remove the battery.
     - The battery is secured to foam standoffs with double-sided tape.
     - A flat plastic object (such as a credit card) can be used to separate the tape from the battery.
-    - If any tabs from the tape are visible around the perimiter of the battery, hold them down while inserting the plastic tool so they don't get pushed back under the battery.
+    - If any tabs from the tape are visible around the perimeter of the battery, hold them down while inserting the plastic tool so they don't get pushed back under the battery.
 4. Put the battery back (or put your new battery in its place) and plug it back into the motherboard.